abw/badger-js/README.md

 ## Manual

-Read the [Manual](https://abw.github.io/badger-js/docs/manual/) for an introduction to the toolkit and example of use.
+Read the [Manual](https://abw.github.io/badger-js/docs/manual/) for an introduction to the toolkit and examples of use.
 ## API Documentation

 Read the [API documentation](https://abw.github.io/badger-js/docs/) for further information